 This is one of the most common questions agencies get asked, and it is a completely valid one.
-Especially now all businesses are looking at cost saving measures in a post Covid world.
+Especially now all businesses are looking at cost-saving measures in a post-Covid world.

 Getting a real return on investment from your marketing budget is one of the biggest challenges facing directors of marketing and business development.

 I’ll be honest with you; an agency isn’t the right fit for every business.
-It depends on budget and where the business is in terms of its growth strategy.
+It depends on the budget and where the business is in terms of its growth strategy.

-Recognising when is the right time to appoint an agency versus when to recruit internally can help support major milestones in your business and can often provide a creative addition to a lean in-house team.
+Recognising when the right time is to appoint an agency versus when to recruit internally can help support major milestones in your business and can often provide a creative addition to a lean in-house team.

 Here are my responses to some of the queries around this conundrum.

-If I appoint someone in-house they’ll get the job done quicker
+If I appoint someone in-house, they’ll get the job done quicker

 Internal teams can get embroiled in internal politics and often end up picking up other tasks to support the day-to-day running of the business.